What are financial markets?

 That’s why it’s important we make sure financial markets operate in a safe way.

-Collecting information about financial markets.
+We collect information about financial markets.
 It’s vital we talk to people working in financial markets so we understand what’s happening, what the risks are and consider how to address them together.